Scrying: Methods

 One class of methods of scrying involves a self-induced trance, with or without the aid of a medium such as a crystal ball or, even via modern technology such as a smartphone among other things.
-Some say that the sensation is drug-like, some that various drugs can potentiate the experience; others categorically exclude any connection with drug usage, claiming that it invalidates any images observed.
+Some say that the sensation is drug-like, some that various drugs can potentiate the experience; others categorically exclude any connection with drug usage, believing that it invalidates any images observed.

 Many practitioners say that the scrying medium initially serves to focus attention, removing unwanted thoughts from the mind in much the same way as repetition of a mantra, concentration on a mandala, inducing the relaxation response, or possibly by hypnosis.
 Once this stage is achieved, the scryer may begin free association with the perceived images.
 The technique of deliberately looking for and declaring these initial images aloud, however trivial or irrelevant they may seem to the conscious mind, attempts to deepen the trance state.
 In this state some scryers hear their own disassociated voices affirming what they see, in a mental feedback loop.

 Practitioners apply the process until they achieve a satisfactory state of perception in which rich visual images and dramatic stories seem to be projected within the medium itself, or in the mind's eye of the scryer.
-They claim that the technique allows them to see relevant events or images within the chosen medium.
+They report that the technique allows them to see relevant events or images within the chosen medium.

-Nostradamus practiced scrying; he would stare into a bowl of water or a "magic mirror" to see the future while he was in trance.
+Nostradamus practiced scrying; he would stare into a bowl of water or a magic mirror to see the future while he was in trance.

 Religion and mythology

 Hebrew Bible

 Divination is briefly mentioned in chapter 44 of the Book of Genesis.
 A silver chalice or cup is deliberately planted in Benjamin's sack when he leaves Egypt, later to be used as evidence of theft.
-It is revealed the cup belongs to Joseph, the vizier of Egypt, whose steward claimed was used for drinking and divination during the course of his accusation.
+It is revealed the cup belongs to Joseph, the vizier of Egypt, whose steward said it was used for drinking and divination during the course of his accusation.
 This is mentioned to reinforce his disguise as an Egyptian nobleman.
 Nothing in the book of Genesis indicates that Joseph actually used the cup for divination.